Yuzper/AML_MiniProject/README.md

 - **Key experiments & results**: present and explain results, e.g., in simple accuracy tables, error graphs, or visualizations of representations and/or edge cases – keep it crisp.
 - **Discussion**: summarize the most important results and lessons learned (what is good, what can be improved).

+### Central Problem, Domain, Data Characteristics (AI Generated - gotta modify)
+The central problem addressed in this project is detecting AI-generated text using the RAID dataset.
+The RAID dataset is a benchmark dataset designed for anti-AI-text detection, containing examples of both human-written and machine-generated text.
+The dataset is split into training, validation, and test sets, and includes text samples with binary labels (`human` or `machine`).
+The preprocessing pipeline combines relevant fields (e.g., `title` and `generation`) into a unified `text` column for consistency across splits.
+The dataset supports both local debugging with small samples and full-scale production runs.

+### Central Method: Chosen Architecture and Training Mechanisms (AI Generated - gotta modify)
+The project uses BERT-based architectures (`bert-base-uncased` and `distilbert-base-uncased`) for sequence classification.
+These models are fine-tuned on the RAID dataset using the Hugging Face Transformers library.
+The training pipeline includes:
+- Tokenization with the specified tokenizer (e.g., `bert-base-uncased`).
+- Binary label encoding (`human` → 0, `machine` → 1).
+- Training with PyTorch and the Hugging Face `Trainer` API, which supports features like early stopping and checkpointing.

+The choice of BERT-based models is motivated by their strong performance on text classification tasks.
+DistilBERT is used for faster experimentation due to its reduced size, while BERT is used for full-scale production runs to achieve higher accuracy.
+The training script ensures reproducibility by setting random seeds and saving the best model checkpoint for evaluation.

 ---

 ## TO RUN THE PROJECT